1What is the primary goal of DevOps in software development?

 Incorrect!
 Try again.

-22What is Regression Testing?
+25What is Manual Testing?

 Incorrect!
 Try again.